Skip to content

 Hiking in Theth National Park is a must-do and unique thing to do in Albania, and the most picturesque and sought-after route is the trail that connects the mountain villages of Theth and Valbona.

-This famous trail spans 12 kilometers and usually takes 6 to 9 hours to complete, with moderate difficulty and a peak elevation of 1800 meters.
-The hike can be done in either direction and doesn’t require any specialized equipment.
+This famous trail spans 12 kilometers and usually takes 6 to 9 hours, with moderate difficulty and a peak elevation of 1800 meters.
+The hike can be done in either direction and requires no specialized equipment.

 The journey offers stunning mountain views over the Albanian Alps.
-Also, hikers can rest and enjoy cold drinks and hot food at numerous huts along the way.
+Also, hikers can rest and enjoy cold drinks and hot food at numerous huts.

 Read more: Best hikes in Albania.